RJPearson94/terraform-provider-twilio/docs/resources/chat_service.md

 - `id` - The ID of the service (Same as the SID)
 - `sid` - The SID of the service (Same as the ID)
-- `account_sid` - The Account SID associated with the service
+- `account_sid` - The account SID associated with the service
 - `default_channel_creator_role_sid` - The Role SID that is associated with a user when they join a new channel
 - `default_channel_role_sid` - The Role SID that is associated with a user when they are added to a channel
 - `default_service_role_sid` - The Role SID that is associated with a user when they are added to the service
-- `friendly_name` - The Friendly Name of the Chat Service
+- `friendly_name` - The friendly name of the service
 - `limits` - A `limits` block as documented below.
 - `media` - A `media` block as documented below.
 - `notifications` - A `notifications` block as documented below.